greenelab/deep-review/manuscript.md

 We created an open repository on the GitHub version control platform ([`greenelab/deep-review`](https://github.com/greenelab/deep-review)) [@yLr4pV4G].
 Here, we engaged with numerous authors from papers within and outside of the area.
-The manuscript was drafted via GitHub commits by 27 individuals who met the ICMJE standards of authorship.
+The manuscript was drafted via GitHub commits by 36 individuals who met the ICMJE standards of authorship.
 These were individuals who contributed to the review of the literature;
 drafted the manuscript or provided substantial critical revisions;
 approved the final manuscript draft; and agreed to be accountable in all aspects of the work.
 Individuals who did not contribute in all of these ways, but who did participate, are acknowledged below.
 We grouped authors into the following four classes of approximately equal contributions and randomly ordered authors within each contribution class.
-Drafted multiple sub-sections along with extensive editing, pull request reviews, or discussion: A.A.K., B.K.B., B.T.D., D.S.H., E.F., G.P.W., P.A., T.C.
+Drafted multiple sub-sections along with extensive editing, pull request reviews, or discussion: A.A.K., B.K.B., B.T.D., D.S.H., E.F., G.P.W., M.M.H., M.Z., P.A., T.C.
-Drafted one or more sub-sections: A.E.C., A.S., B.J.L., E.M.C., G.L.R., J.I., J.L., J.X., S.W., W.X.
+Drafted one or more sub-sections: A.E.C., A.M.A., A.S., B.J.L., C.A.L., E.M.C., G.L.R., J.I., J.L., J.X., S.C.T., S.W., W.X., Z.L.
-Revised specific sub-sections or supervised drafting one or more sub-sections: A.K., D.D., D.J.H., L.K.W., M.H.S.S., Y.P., Y.Q.
+Revised specific sub-sections or supervised drafting one or more sub-sections: A.H., A.K., D.D., D.J.H., L.K.W., M.H.S.S., S.J.S., S.M.B., Y.P., Y.Q.
 Drafted sub-sections, edited the manuscript, reviewed pull requests, and coordinated co-authors: A.G., C.S.G.

 ### Competing interests